XAI-Lab/CREF/README.md

 [Original benchmark](https://people.engr.ncsu.edu/brglez/CBL/benchmarks/ISCAS85)

 <a id="2">[2]</a>
-Lundberg, Scott, and Su-In Lee.
-"A unified approach to interpreting model predictions." arXiv preprint arXiv:1705.07874 (2017).
+Lundberg, Scott M., and Su-In Lee.
+"A unified approach to interpreting model predictions."
+Advances in neural information processing systems 30 (2017).

 <a id="3">[3]</a>
 Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin. "" Why should i trust you?"
 Explaining the predictions of any classifier."
 Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining.
 (2016).